 LSSA application on the 2014 SADC Protocol as it relates to the SADC Tribunal

-An Intervention Application by Tembani et al dated 24 July 2015 and the amicus application by the Southern Africa Litigation Centre dated 20 May 2015, can be downloaded below.
+The Intervention Application by Tembani et al dated 24 July 2015 and the amicus applications by the Southern Africa Litigation Centre (SALC) and the Centre for Applied Legal Studies (CALS) are below.

 Other law societies and Bar councils in the SADC region have or are in the process of launching similar actions in their courts to challenge the ratification of the SADC Protocol in their countries.
 This resolution was taken by members societies at the SADC Lawyers Association annual general meeting held at Victoria Falls immediately after the SADC Summit in 2014 (see 2014 (Oct) DR 17).